eugenepavlyuk/swift-algorithm-club/Red-Black Tree/README.markdown

 ## Insertion

 We create a new node with the value to be inserted into the tree.
 The color of this new node is always red.
 We perform a standard BST insert with this node.
-Now the three might not be a valid RBT anymore.
+Now the tree might not be a valid RBT anymore.
 We now go through several insertion steps in order to make the tree valid again.
 We call the just inserted node n.

 **Step 1**: We check if n is the rootNode, if so we paint it black and we are done.
 If not we go to Step 2.